 Education and research in Israel

-In terms of its economic performance, Israel has for many years belonged to the world’s top group regarding expenditure on research and development.
+In terms of its gross domestic product (GDP), Israel has - together with the Republic of Korea - for many years belonged to the world’s top nations regarding expenditure on research and development.
 Because of these endeavors and the immigration of scientists from the former Soviet Republic states in the1990s, Israel has the highest number of scientists and engineers in the world given its population size.

 International scientific cooperation